OfficialCSGOEmpire/API-Docs/README.md

   Fetch your inventory from steam and caches it to the database for 1 hour.

   Inputs:
-  - invalid (optional) : yes|no - Filters invalid items, defaults to no filtering
+  - invalid : yes|no - Filters invalid items, defaults to no filtering

   Example Request
   ```bash